scania-digital-design-system/sdds-website/README.md

 Visit SDDS at [digitaldesign.scania.com](https://digitaldesign.scania.com/)
 ## How to get started with @scania-sdds/components and @scania-sdds/theme-light

-For more information how to contribute [Digitaldesign.scania.com/getting-started/](https://digitaldesign.scania.com/getting-started/development)
+For more information how to contribute [Contribution](https://github.com/scania-digital-design-system/sdds/blob/master/CONTRIBUTING.md)

+How to report a issue or feature request please visit [digitaldesign.scania.com/contribution](https://digitaldesign.scania.com/contribution)

 ## SDDS Website
 To run this project locally you will need **NodeJS** and **Npm** installed